 Applicants are expected to engage with regulatory bodies in a timely manner to ensure adequacy of the actions from a regulatory point of view.

 Proposals should advance research by leveraging already existing and emerging state-of-the-art research infrastructures such as those having contributed to the services developed those having established services under the ISIDORe project[3].

-Applicants should provide details of their clinical trials[4] in the dedicated annex using the template provided in the submission system.
-As proposals under this topic are expected to include clinical studies, the use of the template is strongly encouraged.

-HORIZON-HLTH-2027-01-DISEASE-07: Development of monoclonal antibodies to prevent and treat infections from Filo- Phenui-, Picorna- and Toga Viridae